Instantaneous blowup of incompressible flow with passive tracer: Introduction

+with $b=b(x_1,x_2)$ being a stream function for the magnetic field $B$.
+We note that \eqref{mhd-2d} is in the same form of \eqref{eq-main} with an additional forcing term $\div(B \otimes B)$.

-We note the first equation in \eqref{eq-main} is the Navier-Stokes equation, for which the existence of global classical solution is not yet known in dimensions $d\geq 3$.
-Thus as a coupled system, it is also not known whether a classical solution to \eqref{eq-main} would blow up at a finite time or not.
+It is known that for the first equation in \eqref{eq-main} - the Navier-Stokes equation, the existence of global classical solution remains an open problem in dimensions $d\geq 3$.
+Thus as a coupled system, it is also not known whether a classical solution to \eqref{eq-main} or \eqref{mhd-2d} would blow up at a finite time or not.
 It is therefore necessary to introduce the standard notion of weak solutions for \eqref{eq-main}.
+A similar definition of weak solutions for \eqref{mhd-2d} can be given as below.

 \begin{definition} Let $\mathcal{D}_T$ denote the class of pairs

 such that $\div\varphi=0$ and $\varphi(t)=\tilde\varphi(t)=0$ for $t\ge T$.
 Given weakly divergence-free $u_0\in L^2(\mathbb T^d)$ and $b_0\in L^2(\mathbb T^d)$, we say that $(u,b)$ is a weak solution of \eqref{eq-main} with initial data $(u_0,b_0)$ provided that $u(t)$ is weakly divergence-free for a.e. $t\in [0,T]$ and